Skip to content

 Route Filtering

-The routes option controls which paths receive receipts.
-Unmatched routes pass through without receipt overhead.
+The skip predicate controls which paths receive receipts.
+Returning true passes a request through without receipt overhead.

 route-filter.tsTypeScript